-How does activist art obtain political impact when playing by the rules of the media?
+How does activist art obtain political impact when playing the rules of the media?
 What are the medial means by which art activism becomes an agent for political change?
-Which communicative strategies may be applied to strengthen the force of a political message?
+Which communicative strategies may be applied to strenghten the force of a political message?

 The First Supper Symposium is delighted to invite you to the second part of its symposium series on art activism, investigating the relationship between contemporary art practices and politics.
 In this edition, Eirik Myrhaug, Center for Political Beauty, The Yes Men, Ekaterina Sharova, Deep Dish TV, Shannon Jackson, Media Impact Moscow, and moderator Trine Krigsvoll Haagensen will engage and activate the audience in unfolding the means by which art activism may become an agent for change in a world of political and economic crisis.

 The relation between dominant political powers and strategies of resistance is continuously developing and changing.
 Some artists and activists respond to this situation by embracing new media and its dynamics of clickable actions and events.
 Others respond by withdrawing from the media circus, aiming instead to work on a micro-level, in the shadows or in anonymity.
 In the words of American activist Audre Lorde, “The master’s tools will never dismantle the master’s house.
 They may allow us to temporarily beat him at his own game, but they will never enable us to bring about genuine change”.
 Is she correct?
 Are we trapped within the monster’s stomach, or provided with new possibilities for dismantling and disclosing injustice and abuse, rearranging existing power relations?